 The Company recognizes revenue when services are performed except when work is being performed under a construction contract.
 Revenues from construction contracts are recognized on the percentage-of-completion method measured by the percentage of costs incurred to total estimated costs for each contract.
 Provisions for the total estimated losses on uncompleted contracts are made in the period in which such losses are determined.
-Changes in job performance, job conditions, estimated profitability and final contract settlements may result in revisions to costs and income and are recognized in the period in which the revisions are determined.
+Changes in job performance, job conditions, estimated profitability and final contract settlements may result in revisions are determined.